opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

       ![Save your config now](../2-connect-to-machine/images/save-config.webp)
 <br/><br/>

+---

-1. **Confirm Bottom Camera Calibration**.
+### Validate Bottom Camera MM/Pixel Calibration

+Lets verify the bottom camera calibration was successful.
+This will ensure the bottom camera's millimeter per pixel is accurate so it is moving the correct amount for a given command.

-    * First, ensure your bottom camera view is fully zoomed out.
+1. Ensure your bottom camera view is fully zoomed out.
+    * Hover over the top camera's feed, and scroll with the mouse wheel or trackpad to zoom all the way out.

+1. Confirm bottom camera MM/Pixel is calibrated correctly.
     * Click and drag the center reticle (located in the middle of the camera feed) to the edge of the nozzle tip and then back to the center of the tip.
     * The **Bottom Camera** should now be centered on the nozzle tip again.<br/><br/>
      ![Test your Bottom camera Units Per Pixel](images/20-testing-bottom-cam-units-per-pixel.gif)<br/><br/>